ozbillwang/github-action-pipeline/README.md

 # github-action-pipeline
 Sample to manage the releaess with Github Action

-# Pipelines with several stage
+# Pipelines with several stages

 Suppose we have two main branches, `dev` and `master`